 The bill seeks to regulate earned wage access services in Ohio by amending section 1321.21 and enacting new sections 1320.01 through 1320.10 of the Revised Code.
-It introduces key definitions such as "earned but unpaid income," "consumer-directed wage access services," and "provider."
-A significant requirement is that no entity can offer these services without a valid certificate of registration, which necessitates compliance with rules set by the superintendent of financial institutions, including background checks for key officers and payment of specific fees.
-The bill also establishes criteria for maintaining this registration, including financial responsibility, minimum net worth, and annual renewal applications.
+It introduces key definitions such as "certificate," "company," "consumer," "earned but unpaid income," and "provider."
+A significant requirement is that no entity can offer these services without a valid certificate of registration, which necessitates compliance with specific provisions set by the superintendent of financial institutions.
+The registration process includes background checks for key officers and the payment of various fees, including a nonrefundable investigation fee and an annual registration fee.
+Additionally, registrants must maintain a minimum net worth and assets, and the superintendent may impose additional fees if the annual registration fees do not cover the estimated expenditures of the consumer finance section.

 Statutes affected: As Introduced: 1321.21